Melkor-1/msh/README.md

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## Acknowledgements
-This project was inspired by various shell implementations and aims to provide a simple example of a basic shell program.
-Special thanks to the creators of the following shell projects for their inspiration and guidance:

 - [lsh](https://github.com/brenns10/lsh): A simple shell implementation in C, which served as a reference for this project.
-- Other open-source shell projects that provided valuable insights and inspiration.